ALSETLab/CCTA-OpenIPSL/README.md

 Some non-rigurous testing was carried out and it was found that time-simulation models can be run with in [OpenModelica](https://openmodelica.org/), [Wolfram SystemModeler](https://www.wolfram.com/system-modeler/), and [Modelon Impact](https://modelon.com/modelon-impact/) too.

 #### Limitations
-However, the automation functions provided with the packages in this repository are not compatible with those tools.
+While the models are inter-operable, the automation functions provided with the packages in this repository are not (this is not part of the Modelica language specification), i.e., are tool-specific and will only work in Dymola.

 In addition, the linearization functions are different in all of them, requiring scripting tools for each, as the [Modelica Linear Systems 2](https://github.com/modelica/Modelica_LinearSystems2) is yet to be fully compliant with the language specification and to be supported by other tools (see [this issue](https://github.com/modelica/Modelica_LinearSystems2/issues/131)).

-Additional support scripts maybe developed in the future to support these tools, if you are interested in them please open an issue [here](https://github.com/ALSETLab/CCTA-OpenIPSL/issues).
+Additional support scripts maybe developed in the future to support tools other than Dymola, if you are interested in them please open an issue [here](https://github.com/ALSETLab/CCTA-OpenIPSL/issues).
 Support may be added based-on demand for a specific tool and/or time availability.

 #### Quickstart Guides for other Modelica tools and limitations
 - Wolfram System Modeler: Similarly, Quickstart for WSM can be found [here](https://alsetlab.github.io/CCTA-OpenIPSL/QuickstartGuides/Quickstart-WSM.html).
 Note that although WSM can be used in conjunction with other Wolfram tools to perform linearization, this failed with the developed models due to a bug that the developers of WSM are investigating.